First Measurement of the EMC Effect in $^{10}$B and $^{11}$B: Results and Discussion

-The results shown in Fig.~\ref{emc_vs_density} and Tab.~\ref{tab:emc_slopes} suggest that there is little nuclear dependence of the EMC effect for $^4$He, $^9$Be, $^{10}$B, $^{11}$B, and $^{12}$C. While the average of all results for carbon yields a larger EMC effect than the other nuclei, the average would decrease from 0.282$\pm$0.013 to 0.254$\pm$0.016 if the CLAS data were excluded.
-In Ref.~\cite{Seely:2009gt} it was suggested that the relatively large EMC effect in $^9$Be could be explained by its $\alpha$ cluster structure and the idea that the EMC effect is driven by local density. $^{10}$B and $^{11}$B are also thought to have significant $\alpha$ cluster contributions to their nuclear structure~\cite{Zhusupov:2020nkn, Itagaki:2021fpk}, so the similarity to $^4$He, $^9$Be, and $^{12}$C serves as confirmation of this hypothesis.
+The results shown in Fig.~\ref{emc_vs_density} and Tab.~\ref{tab:emc_slopes} suggest that there is little nuclear dependence of the EMC effect for $^4$He, $^9$Be, $^{10}$B, $^{11}$B, and $^{12}$C. While the average of all results for carbon yields a larger EMC effect than the other nuclei, the average would decrease from 0.280$\pm$0.013 to 0.252$\pm$0.016 if the CLAS data were excluded.
+In Ref.~\cite{Seely:2009gt} it was suggested that the relatively large EMC effect in $^9$Be could be explained by its $\alpha$ cluster structure and the idea that the EMC effect is driven by local density. $^{10}$B and $^{11}$B are also thought to have significant $\alpha$ cluster contributions to their nuclear structure~\cite{Zhusupov:2020nkn, Itagaki:2021fpk}, and were chosen for this reason.
+The similarity of the boron results to $^4$He, $^9$Be, and $^{12}$C serves as confirmation of the $\alpha$ cluster hypothesis and that local nuclear effects play a significant role in the EMC effect.
+The correlation between the size of the EMC effect and the relative 2N overlap provides further support for the importance of the local nuclear environment in the EMC effect.